Updated April 28, 2023

-If you are managing various paid campaigns, making sure you meet budget and get the most out of your approach can be tedious, especially if it means consistently checking and adjusting your bids on your most important keywords.
+If you are managing various paid campaigns, making sure you meet budget and getting the most out of your approach can be tedious, especially if it means consistently checking and adjusting your bids on your most important keywords.

 What Is Automated Bidding?

-- Maximizing clicks – This sets bids to help you get as many clicks as possible within your defined budget.
+- Maximizing Clicks – This sets bids to help you get as many clicks as possible within your defined budget.
 Best for those who want to increase site visits.

 - Target Impression Share – This sets bids for more visibility in search results, whether for the first result, top of page, or anywhere else on the page.
 It is only available currently for the search network.

-- Target Cost Per Acquisition – This sets bids to help increase conversions based on your targeted cost-per-action.
+- Target Cost Per Acquisition – This sets bids to help increase conversions based on your targeted cost per action.
 It can be used for either search or display ads.

 - Target Return on Ad Spend – This sets bids to help you have greater conversion value from the target return on ad spend (ROAS) you set up.
 This strategy is also available for shopping campaigns.

-Automated vs. Manual Bidding
+Automated vs. Manual Bidding in Google Ads

 Let’s take a look at some of the high-level differences and benefits for each option.